 Karen has been studying Viniyoga since 1994 with Gary Kraftsow of the American Viniyoga Institute (AVI).
 She is an AVI Yoga Teacher (500-hr) and AVI Certified Yoga Therapist.
 Karen also holds an MAT from RISD.

 She genuinely wants students to grow into their own yoga and she guides them with both cognitive and emotional intelligence, as well as a strong intuition and understanding of the body.

 Fanny has been practicing yoga for 15 years.
-She is trained in Dharma Mittra yoga at Grace School of Yoga, an approach to yoga that is focused on yoga as a path to self-realization.
+She has a 500 hour certification in Dharma Mittra yoga from the Grace School of Yoga, an approach to yoga that is focused on yoga as a path to self-realization.
 She teaches classes appropriate to the level of the students including long holds with some flow and includes pranayama, mantra and meditation.

 Jenny began a daily practice of yoga in 2002 and began teaching in 2013.
 She received her 200 RYT certification in 2013 with 8 Limbs Yoga Centers in Seattle, WA; earned her 300 RYT certification in 2016 with Theresa Murphy in Providence, RI and completed her PYT Certification with Prenatal Yoga Center located in New York City.
 Jenny has been fortunate to learn from, and continue to learn from, many experienced and practiced teachers and in particular, expresses deep gratitude to Anne Phyfe Palmer, Melina Meza, Jenny Hayo, Theresa Murphy, as well as her children Lucy and Theo.